ivanguerron21/Unet_ICH_Detector/README.md

 Download the original data set from Physionet.
 In this case, we used an upgraded version which was found on: https://physionet.org/content/ct-ich/1.3.1/.
 You will not need split_raw_data.py from that file since an upgraded version of that script is included in this project
 ### Step 2:
 Run file create_data_set.py.
+### Step 3:
+Run main_kfold.py if you want to do a stratified k-fold cross validation.
+Else run main.py.
+You can change the model you want to train between UNet and UNet1 (our modified model).
+They are both defined in models.py.
+### Step 4:
+If you used the k-fold technique, run trials.py to obtain a table with the mean scores and the graphics.
+### Step 5:
+Run tests.py to obtain results on the test set and get the predicted masks.